Kitchen

 When choosing between these two smart and beautiful options, naturally what’s most important is choosing the right surface for you.

 After all, not everyone is an aspiring chef, and we all use our kitchens in unique ways.
-What’s aesthetically pleasing depends on the individual, and what’s beautiful to your next door neighbor may be boring or unattractive to you.
-To make the right choice for your personal needs, consider the pros and cons before you sign on the dotted line.
+What’s aesthetically pleasing depends on the individual, and what’s beautiful to your next-door neighbor may be boring or unattractive to you.
+To make the right choice for your personal needs, consider all of the pros and cons of quartz vs granite countertops before you sign on the dotted line.

 Quartz

 Pros: Quartz is manufactured from natural minerals and resin mixed with color additives.
 There are abundant color and design options, it’s durable, maintenance is easy, and it’s very unlikely to crack, chip or stain.
-It emits less than less to zero radon, and also offers the advantage of a seamless installation.
+Quartz emits less than zero radon and also offers the advantage of longer slabs, which might reduce seams.
+Additionally, the color will be more consistent from piece to piece, since it is man-made.

 Cons: Quartz isn’t heat-proof like some other options, so you can’t put anything hot on the surface.
 It can also be scratched, so you’ll need to use cutting boards for any slicing.
 If you happen to damage your quartz counter, it’s pretty tough to repair and might need to be replaced.